MarcoFernandez14/Credit_Risk_Analysis/README.md

 * Recall: high_risk = 67% , low_risk = 91%

 ## Summary
 In terms of balanced accuracy, Easy Ensemble AdaBoost Classifier seems to the best model (none of the other models is above 80%).
 The precision is similar in all models: low for high_risk loans and high for low_risk loans.
-The recall indicator varies from model to model and it shows high percentages in Easy Ensemble AdaBoost Classifier.
+The recall indicator varies from model to model, and it shows high percentages in Easy Ensemble AdaBoost Classifier.
-Considering the balance accuracy and recall scores, Easy Ensemble AdaBoost Classifier is the recommended machine learning model for this case.
+Considering the balance accuracy and recall scores, Easy Ensemble AdaBoost Classifier is the recommended machine learning model for this case despite its relatively low precision for high_risk loans.